 The afternoon session concluded with a question-and-answer session with Congressman Loebsack.

-Founded in 1969, COC provides residential, vocational and spiritual supports and services to more than 250 people with disabilities in Dallas, Marion, Mahaska, Warren and Polk counties.
-For more information visit http://christianopportunity.org/ or connect with Christian Opportunity Center on Facebook.
+Founded in 1969, COC provides residential and vocational support and services to more than 300 people with disabilities in Mahaska, Marion, Polk and Warren counties.
+For more information visit https://christianopportunity.org/.